grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 Represents an [AWS IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 If omitted, the AWS role that corresponds to the credentials configured in the environment will be used.

 Multiple roles can be useful when scraping metrics from different AWS accounts with a single pair of credentials.
-In this case, a different role is configured for the agent to assume prior to calling AWS APIs, therefore, the credentials configured in the system need permission to assume the target role.
-See [this documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) on how to configure this.
+In this case, a different role is configured for the agent to assume before calling AWS APIs.
+Therefore, the credentials configured in the system need permission to assume the target role.
+See [Granting a user permissions to switch roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) in the AWS IAM documentation for more information about how to configure this.

 | Name          | Type     | Description                                                           | Default | Required |